-The Office of the Chief consists of the chief of police, assistant chief, executive assistant to the chief, human resources manager, senior legal specialist, accreditation manager, public information officer, internal affairs investigator, fiscal officer and administrative assistant.
+The Office of the Chief consists of the chief of police, assistant chief, executive assistant to the chief, human resources director, accreditation manager, public information officer, internal affairs investigator, fiscal officer and administrative assistant.

 The Duty to Protect.
 An Honor to Serve.